|Nicciola Baci (Hazelnut Kisses) - ButterYum|

 You can fit up to 40 dough balls on a sheet tray because they're so small.

-Let the baked cookies cool on the sheet tray - then pair them up according to their size so you're not scrambling to find the right size top after you pipe the molten chocolate on the bottom halves.
+Let the baked cookies cool on the sheet tray - then pair them up according to their size so you're not scrambling to find the right size cookies to go together while warm chocolate is dripping down your arm.

-These cookies are round which means they tilt rather than sit flat - especially after you sandwich them together.
+These cookies are round which means they tilt to one side rather than sit flat - especially after you sandwich them together.
 Not a problem once the chocolate has had a chance to set, but before that happens the chocolate flows in the direction of the tilt.
-I wanted my finished cookies to be a bit neater looking so I nestled the bottom halves, nice and level, in a bed of sugar; then piped the chocolate and added the top halves.
+I wanted my finished cookies to be neat looking so I nestled the bottom halves, nice and level, in a bed of sugar; then piped the chocolate and added the top halves.
 The chocolate will set in about 15 minutes or so.
 Brush any excess sugar off the bottom of the cookies and serve.

 I hope I've inspired you to give these adorable cookies a try.